-Spain.
-The needs of the anarcho-communists were met by the very fact that an avowedly anarchist organization was established nationally, apart from the CNT, and by making the affinity group the basis for a vanguard movement avowedly dedicated to the achievement of libertarian communism.
-10 Tierra y Libertad was adopted as the FAl's organ.
-But by establishing an anarchist organization for the express purpose of controlling the CNT or, at least, to keep it from falling into the hands of reformists or infiltrators from the newly founded Spanish Communist Party, the anarchosyndicalists had essentially enveloped the anarcho-communists in syndicalist activity.
+In its attempt to control the CNT, the FAI in fact became a victim of the less developed elements in the union.
+Peirats quite rightly emphasizes that the CNT took its own toll on the FAI.
+Just as reformists inside the union were predisposed to avowedly dedicated to the achievement of libertarian communism.
+Tierra v Libertad was adopted as the FAI's organ.
+But by establishing an anarchist organization for the express purpose of controlling the CNT or, at least, to keep it from falling into the hands of reformists or infiltrators from the newly founded Spanish Communist Party, the anarcho-syndicalists had essentially enveloped the anarcho-communists in syndicalist activity.
 By 1933, the FAI's control over the CNT was fairly complete.
 Systematic organizational work had purged the union of Communists, while its reformist leaders either left on their own accord or had defensively camouflaged themselves with revolutionary rhetoric.
 No illusion should exist that this success was achieved with an overly sensitive regard for democratic niceties, although the militancy of the faistas unquestionably attracted the greated majority of CNT workers.
 But the FAI's most well-known militants-Durruti, the Ascaso brothers, Garcia Oliver-included terrorism in their repertory of direct action.
 Gun play, especially in "expropriations" and in dealing with recalcitrant employers, police agents, and blacklegs, was not frowned upon.
 These atentados almost certainly intimidated the FAI's less prominent opponents in the CNT, although "reformists" like Pestana and Peiró did not hesitate to publicly criticize the FAI in the harshest terms.